-The violent fat phobia in Michael Blackson’s terrible “joke” about sexual assault claims
+The violent fat antagonism in Michael Blackson’s terrible “joke” about sexual assault claims

 "The value of a woman’s life hinges on how attractive she is, according to patriarchy’s metric."